 14 Small Bedroom Ideas to Make Your Space Feel Bigger Than It Really Is

-A bedroom doesn't need to have soaring ceilings or huge square footage to feel luxurious.
-In fact, small bedrooms often have a cozier, more intimate vibe, which can help make the space relaxing and personal.
-The trick is to arrange small bedroom furniture and accessories in a way that's equal parts functional and aesthetically pleasing.
-Although you don't want to skimp on style, you also shouldn't be tripping over furniture legs or bumping into your dresser as you roll out of bed each morning.
-In order to ensure a tight space fits all your needs, you'll have to get creative with your small bedroom layout, furnishings, storage solutions, and design choices.
-With the right pieces in the right places, the elements can come together to create a comfortable, organized retreat.
-Whether you're looking for small master bedroom ideas or decorating advice for a little guest room, these tips on how to decorate a small bedroom will help you maximize whatever space you have available and make it feel much larger than it actually is.
+To ensure a tight space fits your needs, you'll have to get creative with your small bedroom layout, furnishings, storage solutions, and design choices.
+The elements can come together with the right pieces in the right places to create a comfortable, organized retreat.
+Whether you're looking for small primary bedroom ideas or decorating advice for a little guest room, these tips on how to decorate a small bedroom will help you maximize whatever space you have available and make it feel much larger than it is.

 1. Consider How the Room Functions

-To make the most of a small bedroom, you first need to decide how you plan to use the space.
+To make the most of a small bedroom, you need to decide how you plan to use the space.
 Sleeping is a given, of course, but you might also want to use the room as a home office area or a place to get dressed in the morning.
-You'll likely need to get creative with bedroom furniture arrangments to accommodate various functions.
+You'll likely need to get creative with how to arrange furniture in a small bedroom to accommodate various functions.
 For instance, you could push the desk next to the wall by your bed so it can pull double-duty as a nightstand and workstation.
-To clear floor space in the main bedroom area, try relocating your dresser to the closet.
+If you have room, try relocating your dresser to the closet to clear floor space in the main bedroom area.

 2. Size Down Bedroom Furniture

-Look to furnishings with sleek profiles and lighter visual weight when decorating a small bedroom.
-If you can live without a queen-size bed, for example, go for a full to free up more floor space.
+Look to furnishings with sleek profiles and lighter visual weight when considering what to buy and how to arrange furniture in a small bedroom.
+For example, if you can live without a queen-size bed, go for a full to free up more floor space.
 Choose a bed frame and nightstands with clean lines to create a more open look.
 Instead of setting up a bulky standing bookcase, mount narrow floating shelves on the wall for storage.
 Paring down your furniture can make a huge difference in how spacious your small bedroom feels.

 3. Choose a Bedroom Focal Point

-Every room needs a focal point—an eye-catching spot that establishes a hierarchy so the design doesn't appear jumbled.
+Every room needs a focal point—an eye-catching spot that establishes a hierarchy so the design doesn't appear chaotic.
 Many times, the focal point is the head of the bed, which you can amplify with an arrangement of bold pillows or by hanging a piece of wall art directly above.
-When designing a small bedroom, your eye might also be attracted to a window.
-Rather than let these two strong elements compete for attention, place the bed in front of the window to meld cohesively.
-Alternatively, dress one element (either the bed or the window) neutrally, so it recedes and the other can take center stage.
+When designing a small bedroom, a window might also attract your eye.
+Rather than let these two strong elements compete for attention, place the bed in front of the window, so they work together.
+Alternatively, dress one item (either the bed or the window) neutrally so it recedes and the other can take center stage.

 4. Keep Your Small Bedroom Layout Open

-It might be tempting to buy the biggest bed possible to foster a luxurious retreat.
+It It might be tempting to buy the biggest bed possible to create a luxurious retreat.
 But doing so in a small bedroom can cause it to feel cramped.
-Instead, choose a bed frame with small stature that won't take over the room, such as an iron bed with a see-through headboard and footboard.
-A bed with no footboard at all, such as a platform or storage bed, also works well.
-This keeps the middle of your room open, making it feel larger.
+So instead, choose a bed frame with small stature that won't take over the room, such as an iron bed with a see-through headboard and footboard.
+A bed with no footboard, such as a platform or storage bed, also works well.
+Keeping the bed's profile to a minimum keeps the middle of your room open, making it feel larger.

 5. Go Bold with Small Bedroom Decor

-You have two general options for decorating a small bedroom.
+Consider two very different options for decorating a small bedroom.
 You can make it dark and cozy with saturated colors like charcoal gray, hunter green, or navy blue.
 Or you can create a light and bright feel with barely dressed windows and a light-bouncing color on the wall, such as cloud white or sunshine yellow.
 Either way, don't take a weak approach.
-Decorating a small bedroom offers the opportunity to go bold without risking too much money or effort.
+Decorating a small bedroom allows you to go bold without risking too much money or effort.

 6. Sneak In Small Bedroom Storage